 Local anaesthetic is placed under the skin and then around the right and left vas.
-If needed we will use the “green whistle” to help you relax.
-This is the only part of the operating that could hurt.
+If needed, we will use the “green whistle” to help you relax.
+This is the only part of the operation that could hurt.
 It stings for about five seconds.

 Once everything is numb, we will secure the vas and make a small 5mm hole.
 The vas is then separated from its lining (the sheath).

 It is then cut, and the end closest to your body is sealed (by cautery).
 The lining of the vas (the sheath) is moved to lie between the two free ends of the vas, and the sheath is then closed around the end closer to the body (basically making a mini internal condom).
 A layer of tissue now lies between the two ends.
 The vas is then moved back into the scrotum, and the procedure is then done on the left side.

 This is a non-scalpel open-ended vasectomy with fascial interposition.
 It oﬀers the best side eﬀect proﬁle with the least chance of failure.